pupil-labs/pupil-docs/neon/index.md

     details: Pupil Cloud is a powerful tool for managing your data, analyzing your recordings, and collaborating with your team.
 It's our recommended tool for analysis.
     link: { text: View, href: "/neon/pupil-cloud/" }
   - title: Neon Player
-    details: Learn about Neon Player, an offline tool for playing back and exporting recordings.
+    details: Neon Player is an offline tool for playing back and exporting recordings.
     link: { text: View, href: "/neon/neon-player/" }
   - title: Real-Time API
     details: You can access the data Neon generates in real-time and remote control it using its real-time API.
 Learn how it works here!
     link: { text: View, href: "/neon/real-time-api/tutorials/" }
   - title: Neon XR
-    details: Learn about VR integration for Neon in Unity.
+    details: Neon is can be integrated with VR, AR and other devices.
+Learn how it works here!
     link: { text: View, href: "/neon/neon-xr/" }
   - title: Chat
     details: Come chat with us on Discord!
 Do you have an issues or questions?
 Just wanna say hi?
 Join the chat and drop us a message!